Exploring Vienna's Belvedere Palace: A Visitor's Guide

 Where to Stay near Vienna's Belvedere Palace

 We recommend these highly rated hotels a short hop from Vienna's beautiful Belvedere Palace:

-- Hotel Sacher Wien: 5-star luxury, ornate furnishings, Belle Époque-inspired rooms, boutique spa.
+- Hotel Sacher Wien: Boasting 5-star luxury, ornate furnishings, and Belle Époque-inspired rooms, this posh hotel also features a boutique spa.

-- Best Western Premier Kaiserhof Wien: 4-star hotel, quiet location, 19th-century building, old-world charm, complimentary breakfast, spa and steam room.
+- Kaiserhof Wien: This 4-star hotel is set in a quiet location in a 19th-century building and boasts old-world charm, complimentary breakfast, a spa, and a steam room.

-- Hotel Das Tyrol: mid-range boutique hotel, artsy decor, private sauna, Nespresso machines.
+- Boutiquehotel Das Tyrol is a mid-range boutique hotel with artsy decor, a private sauna, and Nespresso machines.

-- Ibis Wien City: budget hotel, great location, contemporary style.
+- Ibis Wien City: This budget hotel is set in a great location and features contemporary styling.

 Tips and Tactics: How to Make the Most of Your Visit to Belvedere Palace

 - Dining: Upper Belvedere has a bistro, the Menagerie, offering snacks and light meals.
 The B-Lounge serves similar fair in Lower Belvedere.
 During summer, the small Café Garden provides light snacks with great views.

 - Shopping: Three stores are available for souvenirs, books, and gifts (two in Upper Belvedere, one in Lower Belvedere).
 Online shopping is also available.

 - Access: Belvedere Palace is fully wheelchair accessible.

 Getting to Belvedere Palace

 - On Foot: Belvedere Palace is within walking distance of Vienna's city center and the majority of its main tourist attractions.

 - By Bus: Belvedere Palace is well served by Vienna's bus services (Route 69A, stopping at Quartier Belvedere).

 - By Tram: Vienna's superb tram services travel to Belvedere Palace regularly (Route D, stopping at Schloss Belvedere; Routes 18 and O stopping at Quartier Belvedere).

 - By U-Bahn (Subway): The nearest subway station is Südtirolerplatz.

 - By S-Bahn (Overground): The Palace is served by Station Quartier Belvedere.

 - By Train: Vienna is well served by major rail routes from across Europe and Austria.
 The nearest station to Belvedere Palace, Station Quartier Belvedere, is only a few minutes' walk away.

 - By Road: As with most major European cities, much of Vienna's city center is designated as pedestrians only.
 If driving is a must, park on the city's outskirts and use public transit.